 The Asics Nimbus has been around for 22 years — yes, 22 years!
 You know it must be good.
 The Asics Nimbus is one of the most cushioned and durable shoes.
 Many shoes from Asics use gel, which keeps your foot well-cushioned.
 Asics is well known to have more cushion in the heel of the shoe, and if you are a heel striker and prefer that extra cushion, the Nimbus 22 is a great option.
 However, many people who love the “regular” Asics Nimbus still might find it too much to do all their training in, so Asics created the Nimbus Lite.
 It’s simply a lighter version of their tried-and-true Asics Nimbus.

-With hundreds of types of running shoes, picking out a shoe can often feel overwhelming.
-All of these shoes are good options for beginners, but it’s always most important to find the right shoe for you.
+These are 5 running shoes for beginners but there are hundreds of types of running shoes.
+Picking out a shoe can often feel overwhelming and all of these shoes are good options for beginners, but it’s always most important to find the right shoe for you.
 The most important gear a runner owns are the shoes.
 There is no right or wrong option — only whatever feels the best for you in a running shoe.
 Many runners go through several shoes to find “the perfect one”.
 The perfect shoe can even change with how your needs as a runner change.